peterhinch/micropython_ir/TRANSMITTER.md

 the RMT pin are high.
 A suitable circuit is below.
 ![Image](images/gate.png)

 The transistor type is not critical.
-A gate could be built with two similarly connected N-channel MOSFETS.
-The 1KΩ resistors would not be required.
-The MOSFETS would require a low RDSon at Vgs == 3.3V.
-A ZVN4210A seems suitable but I haven't tried it.

 # 2. Dependencies and installation